Description

 Parent

-- Operator-algebra error-correcting code — Any ECC can be embedded into a quantum Hilbert space, and thus passed through a quantum channel, by associating elements of the alphabet with basis vectors in a Hilbert space over the complex numbers.
-For example, a bit of information can be embedded into a two-dimensional vector space by associating the two bit values with two basis vectors for the space.
+- Classical-quantum (c-q) code — Any ECC can be embedded into a quantum Hilbert space, and thus passed through a quantum channel, by associating elements of the alphabet with basis vectors in a Hilbert space over the complex numbers.
+In other words, classical codewords are elements of an alphabet, while quantum codewords are functions on the alphabet.
+Classical codes can be unified with quantum codes using various algebraic frameworks [21,22].

 Children